The Farm (Tennessee): Social and family issues

 Stephen Gaskin believed that marriage was a sacred act and that "for a community to exist in harmony and balance, both kinds of energy had to be nurtured, and most importantly shared."
 Seriousness and commitment were required in marriage.
 With the exception of the rhythm method, in the early years birth control was frowned upon, and abortions were prohibited in the community.
 As an alternative to abortion, the Farm publicly offered to deliver any baby for free and then to find a loving family to raise the child.
 If the birth mother ever wanted the child she could have it back, and ultimately most kept their babies.
 Childbearing was natural, and births were attended by midwives.
 Premarital sex was greatly discouraged, and most couples on the Farm were married.

 Projects

-The Farm has its own electrical crew, composting crew, farming crew, communications, construction & demolition crew, clinic, firewood crew, alternative energy crew, motor pool, laundromat, tofu plant, bakery, school and ambulance service.
+The Farm had its own electrical crew, composting crew, farming crew, communications, construction & demolition crew, clinic, firewood crew, alternative energy crew, motor pool, laundromat, tofu plant, bakery, school and ambulance service.
 It established The Book Publishing Company, which has published the works of the Gaskins and other Farm members.
 The Farm's midwifery school and Ina May Gaskin's germinal book Spiritual Midwifery emphasize maternal and newborn compassion, safety and natural home birth.

-They also run a "soy dairy", which developed and later marketed a soymilk ice "cream" called "Ice-Bean", and a vegetable store in the town of Summertown.
+They also ran a "soy dairy", which developed and later marketed a soymilk ice "cream" called "Ice-Bean", and a vegetable store in the town of Summertown.